 Will drinking apple cider vinegar kill scabies?

 Drinking apple cider vinegar is thought by many people, to be an effective way to kill a wide variety of human parasites.
 Though it is probably great at ridding your body of intestinal parasites, like pin-worms and tapeworms, drinking ACV has no effect on killing scabies.
 But that does not mean you shouldn’t do it.
 It can still help to reduce your skins allergic reaction by lowering your bodies systemic inflammation, as well as providing probiotics, minerals, and enzymes that will help your skin heal even faster.

 Rub baking soda on your rash

 I have heard people say, that putting baking soda directly onto your skin will disrupt the natural acidic barrier that your skin uses to ward off bad organisms.
 This is actually true, but only temperately.
-Once the scabies infestation is killed off, your skin will naturally return to its normal PH of 5.5.
-You can even help this process along by rubbing some vinegar on your skin which will restore your skins PH faster.
+Once the scabies infestation is killed off, your skin will naturally return to its normal pH of 5.5.
+You can even help this process along by rubbing some vinegar on your skin afterwards, which will restore your skins natural pH faster.

 After hearing that, you may just want to use vinegar instead of baking soda in the first place.
-However, while vinegar is better for your skin, baking soda is the faster way to kill off the scabies, because it alters the PH level much more than vinegar does.
-That being said, ether one you choose to use is still going to be much safer and cheaper than the insecticides your doctor will prescribe you.
+However, while vinegar is better for your skin, baking soda is the faster way to kill off scabies, because it alters the pH level much more than vinegar does.
+That being said, either one you choose to use, is still going to be much safer and cheaper than the insecticides your doctor will prescribe you.